atrsp/TravelAgent/README.md

 ### 2. OpenAI Access Key

-To work with the OpenAI API, we need to have an access key, which I stored in an ".env" file (The .env file isn't in this repository because it should be kept private).
+To work with the OpenAI API, we need to have an access key, which I stored in a ".env" file (The .env file isn't in this repository because it should be kept private).
-This way, we would need to run "source.env" before every time we wish to run our code.
+This way, we would need to run "source .env" before every time we wish to run our code.

 ##### To automate this, I used the "dotenv" library: